Digits-Partners/Articles/README.md

 Elementary blocks within the BRNN can either be GRU or LSTM.

 ## Sequence-to sequence models
+Mainly used in machine translation and speech recognition [Sutskever et. al., 2014.
+Sequence to sequence learning with neural networks] and [Cho et. al., 2014 Learning phrase representation using RNN encoder-decoder for statistical machine learning]

+- Machine translation could be achiedved through an encoder-decoder architecture, built based on a many-to-one RNN (encoder either GRU or LSTM) that takes as inputs the original language sequence and feeds the last forward activation value to a one-to-many RNN (the decoder either GRU or LSTM) whitch outputs the translated sequence in the target language.
+This type of architecture also works well for image captioning, where the model predict the textual expressions of the items present in an image.
+[MAo et. al., 2014.
+Deep captioning with multimodel recurrent neural networks] [Vinyals et. al., 2014.
+Show and tell: Neural image generator] [Karpathy and Li et. al., 2015.
+Deep visual-semantic alignments for generating image descriptions].
+In this case the encoder will mostly use a pretrained convolutional networks (AlexNet, LeNet ...) to learn the features vector for the input image (up to the last full connected layer).
+The features vectors then feeds to a one-to-many RNN (GRU or LSTM) to outputs the text sequence related to the items that could be identified on the input image.

  ### Attention model

 ## Conclusion